tomrndom/osf-website/src/pages/about/board/index.md

     name: Junwei Liu
     openStack: https://www.openstack.org/community/members/profile/26694
     picture: /img/board/junweiliu.jpg
-    title: Gold Representative
+    title: Gold Director
-  - company: European Cloud initiative
+  - company: Sovereign Cloud Stack OSB Alliance
     description: >-
       I'm currently working on a building a European Cloud initiative - this will be my professional focus starting 2020 after leaving SUSE following their change in direction.

-      Dec 2018 - Dec 2019, I was responsible for the Cloud and Storage Departments in SUSE R&D. SUSE builds and maintains the SUSE and Helion OpenStack Cloud Products, is a platinum member of the Foundation and a strong upstream contributor.
+      Dec 2018 - Dec 2019, I was responsible for the Cloud and Storage Departments in SUSE R&D.

+      SUSE builds and maintains the SUSE and Helion OpenStack Cloud Products, is a platinum member of the Foundation and a strong upstream contributor.

       Before SUSE, I was leading the architecture, community and consulting teams in Deutsche Telekom's Open Telekom Cloud Team.